 Disability and diversity in The Saint Nicholas Day Snow

-And in The Saint Nicholas Day Snow, Catherine’s family’s embrace extends to Peter’s godfather, an African American man, and to Catherine’s best friend, Elizabeth, who has impaired mobility.
+In The Saint Nicholas Day Snow, Catherine’s family’s embrace extends to Peter’s godfather, an African American man, and to Catherine’s best friend, Elizabeth, who has impaired mobility.

 Elizabeth is especially important to me.
 Children with disabilities rarely show up in children’s books, especially when the disability is not the focus of the story.
 Because I’m a mom of kids with special needs, when I wrote Catherine’s Pascha, I wanted to include a disabled character.